-These consolidated financial statements do not include segment reporting, as the Group does not fulfil the criteria under IFRS 8 Operating segments for reporting of detailed segment reporting.
+These consolidated financial statements include segment reporting, as the Group fulfils the criteria under IFRS 8 Operating segments for reporting of detailed segment reporting.

 (a) Basis for consolidation

 Consolidated financial statements include the financial statements of the Bank and its subsidiaries and jointly controlled entities.